Formula 1®

 Neuburg facility

 The state-of-the-art Audi Competence Center Motorsport in Neuburg an der Donau is the home of Audi Formula Racing GmbH, which is responsible for the development of the Audi Power Unit.
 The facility, which already had all the technical infrastructure in place to begin the development in 2022, was expanded for the Formula 1® project.
 The premises first opened in 2014 now boasts a new building measuring around 3,000 square meters with new test benches, technical rooms and workstations.
-The entire Audi Power Unit is being developed and built in Neuburg.
-The F1 powertrain consists of an energy recovery system with an electric motor, battery and control unit, as well as a highly efficient combustion engine and gearbox.
+The entire Audi Power Unit has been developed and built in Neuburg.
+The F1® powertrain consists of an energy recovery system with an electric motor, battery and control unit, as well as a highly efficient combustion engine and gearbox.

 Hinwil facility